 Management estimated the contractual maturities of the Company's obligations.
 These estimated maturities may differ significantly from the actual maturities of these obligations.
-For a detailed discussion regarding to the Company's commitments and contingencies, please refer the Company's unaudited condensed consolidated interim financial statements and notes thereto for the three months period ended March 31, 2019 and with the audited consolidated financial statements and notes thereto for the year ended December 31, 2018.
+For a detailed discussion regarding to the Company's commitments and contingencies, please refer to the Company's Unaudited Condensed Consolidated interim Financial Statements and notes thereto for the three and nine months period ended September 30, 2019 and with the Audited Consolidated Financial Statements and notes thereto for the three to for the year ended December 31, 2018.